AryanSV5/Hyderabad-Restaurant-Finder/README.md

 # Dify Restaurant Chatbot

 A web application built with Total.js framework that integrates with Dify AI to help users find restaurants in Hyderabad based on cuisine preferences.
+The app specifies the location and gives an insightful fact about the cuisine.

 ## Dify Workflow